Compositional Semantics for Open Vocabulary Spatio-semantic Representations: Results

-The experiments verify the following mathematical results: Definion~\ref{def:compositionality} for $z^*$, Theorem~\ref{theorem:discoverability} about finding the optimal $z^*$, the separability bound of Theorem~\ref{theorem:prob_of_compositionality}, and Proposition~\ref{proposition:discoverability_2} concerning finding $z^*$ for non-uniform distributions.
-We find that the object description size $K$ representable by $z^*$ is only constrained by embedding space dimensionality $D$ and sufficient uniformity.
-The CLIP embedding space is less useful than OpenCLIP.
-The pure language model SBERT has better embedding space than both VLM models.
-We propose to learn unconditional dense VLMs on language model embeddings instead of global description VLMs like CLIP as the pretrained vision encoder is not used.
-The findings motivate further work towards increasing uniformity of existing VLM embedding distributions to better leverage the capacity of high-dimensional embedding spaces and to improve discriminatability of semantic embeddings~\cite{Li2011HypersphereCap, so2022geodesic}.
+We find that the object description size $K$ representable by $z^*$ is only constrained by embedding space dimensionality $D$ and degree of uniformity.
+The OpenCLIP embedding space provides better separability than the popular CLIP and SOTA multi-task optimized X-Decoder models.
+The pure language model SBERT has better embedding space than all VLM models.
+We propose to learn unconditional dense VLMs on language model embeddings instead of global description VLMs like CLIP as the pretrained vision encoder is not used .
+The findings motivate further work towards increasing uniformity of existing VLM embedding distributions to better leverage the capacity of high-dimensional embedding spaces and to improve discriminatability of compositional semantic embeddings~\cite{Li2011HypersphereCap, so2022geodesic}.